microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-02.md

 1. Open the file `Resources/FineCollectionService/Controllers/CollectionController.cs` using the in VS Code [Explorer](https://code.visualstudio.com/docs/getstarted/userinterface#_explorer).

 1. Inspect the `CollectFine` method.
-Note how it contains a call to the `VehicleRegistrationService` to retrieve the vehicle info:
+Note how it contains a call to the `VehicleRegistrationServiceProxy` to retrieve the vehicle info:

     ```csharp
     // get owner info
-    var vehicleInfo = await _vehicleRegistrationService.GetVehicleInfo(speedingViolation.VehicleId);
+    var vehicleInfo = await _vehicleRegistrationServiceProxy.GetVehicleInfo(speedingViolation.VehicleId);
     ```

-    The `_vehicleRegistrationService` is an instance of a proxy (helper class) that uses the .NET `HttpClient` to call the `VehicleRegistrationService`.
+    The `_vehicleRegistrationServiceProxy` is an instance of a proxy (helper class) that uses the .NET `HttpClient` to call the `VehicleRegistrationService`.
 You are going to change that proxy so it uses Dapr service invocation.

-1. Open the file `Resources/FineCollectionService/Proxies/VehicleRegistrationService.cs` in VS Code.
+1. Open the file `Resources/FineCollectionService/Proxies/VehicleRegistrationServiceProxy.cs` in VS Code.

 1. Inspect the `GetVehicleInfo` method.
 Note in the HTTP call how the URL of the `VehicleRegistrationService` (running on port 6002) is _hardcoded_.